Albert0i/probabilistic-data-structure/README.md

 > MEMORY USAGE PDS:t:memdel
 (integer) 2160
 ```
 > In the implementation of a Cuckoo Filter in Redis, there aren't two arrays used as in a Bloom filter.
 A Cuckoo filter consists of an array of buckets that store fingerprints of values, not two arrays like a Bloom filter's bit array.
 Membership queries in a Cuckoo filter search for the fingerprint of the item in the buckets based on hash functions.
+It utilizes two hash functions for hashing elements and determining their storage locations within the filter.

 More resource:
 - [Probabilistic Filters By Example](https://bdupras.github.io/filter-tutorial/)